-Dividends received from REITs that are not designated as qualified dividend income or capital gain dividends generally are not eligible to be taxed at the lower capital gain rates applicable to individuals for "qualified dividend income" from C corporations (i.e., corporations generally subject to U.S. federal corporate income tax).
+Dividends received from REITs generally are not eligible to be taxed at the lower capital gain rates applicable to individuals for "qualified dividend income" from C corporations (i.e., corporations generally subject to U.S. federal corporate income tax).
 In certain circumstances, we may designate a portion of our distributions as qualified dividend income, e.g., if we receive qualified dividend income from a C corporation such as a taxable REIT subsidiary of ours, but we do not expect to designate a substantial portion of our distributions as qualified dividend income.
 In addition, we may designate a portion of distributions as capital gain dividends taxable at capital gain rates to the extent we recognize net capital gains from sales of assets.

 A portion of your distributions may be considered a return of capital for U.S. federal income tax purposes.
-Amounts considered a return of capital generally will not be subject to tax but will instead reduce the tax basis of your investment.
+Amounts considered a return of capital generally will not be subject to tax, but will instead reduce the tax basis of your investment.
 This, in effect, defers a portion of your tax until your shares are repurchased, you sell your shares or we are liquidated, at which time you generally will be taxed at capital gains rates.
 Because each investor's tax position is different, you should consult with your tax advisor.
-In particular, non-U.S. investors should consult their tax advisor regarding potential withholding taxes on distributions that you receive.
+In particular, non-U.S. investors should consult their tax advisors regarding potential withholding taxes on distributions that you receive.
 See "Material U.S. Federal Income Tax Considerations."